johnmichaloski/MTConnectToolbox/Agents/UR_MTConnectAgent/UR_Agent/Readme.md

 	        mDevices = mConfig.GetTokens("GLOBALS.MTConnectDevice", ",");
 The Config class is simplistic way of dealing with configuration data, but only requires a modest amount of code, and most every programmer is familiar with ini files.
-## Reset at Midnight
+# Reset at Midnight
 MTConnect Agents are expected to operate continually 24/7 without fault.
-Because some underlying software technology may leak or consume memory with garbage collection so that performance degrades, it became apparent that have the capability to reset the agent at midnight requiring a few seconds of down time, every night, cleared the system of the potential software downsides.
+Because some underlying software technology may be problematics, e.g., memory leaks or consume memory with garbage collection so that performance degrades, it became apparent that the capability to reset the agent at midnight requiring a few seconds of down time, every night, cleared the system of the potential software downsides and was helpful in enhancing reliability.
 The CResetAtMidnightThread class was coded to handle the reset at midnight behavior.
 It uses the Microsoft CWorkerThread template from the ATL, which is a  class that creates a worker thread, waits on one or more kernel object handles, and executes a specified client function when one of the handles is signaled.
 The condition that the CWorkerThread waits on is a timer which expires at midnight.
 Upon expiring, the CWorkerThread runs and contains code to spawn a Process which reset the service (as given by the service name in the configuration file).

 The heart of the WorkerThread declaration is given below: